slikhanov/research/README.md

-# research
+# Research topics
-Various CG related research topics.
+This repository is snapshot of my various research topics.
+I'm trying to organize them by in folders.